Manute Bol: Washington Bullets (1985–1988)

+Bol competed in the NBA playoffs with the Bullets in 1986, 1987, and 1988.

 Golden State Warriors (1988–1990)

-On June 8, 1988, Bol was traded by the Bullets to the Golden State Warriors for Dave Feitl and a 1989 second round draft pick (Doug Roth was later selected).
+On June 8, 1988, the Bullets traded Bol to the Golden State Warriors for Dave Feitl and a 1989 second round draft pick (Doug Roth was later selected).

 Bol's first tenure with the Warriors lasted two seasons, from 1988 to 1990.
 In his first season with Golden State, he attempted three-point shots with regularity.
 In that season he attempted a career-high 91 three-pointers and made 20 of them.
 During this time, he may have helped to popularize the expression "my bad", although a 2005 suggestion that he coined the phrase has been discounted.

+Bol led the league with 4.3 blocks per game for the 1988–89 season.

 Philadelphia 76ers (1990–1993)

 On August 1, 1990, Golden State traded Bol to the Philadelphia 76ers for a 1991 first round draft pick (Chris Gatling was later selected).

 Bol's first tenure with the Philadelphia 76ers lasted three seasons, from 1990 to 1993.
-He played a career-high 82 games in his first season as a 76er, but his production began to decline afterward (in both games played and per-game statistics).
-After playing in all 82 games in 1990–91, he played in 71 games the next season, and in 58 (a career low at the time) games the following season.
-During his last season in Philadelphia, he had a memorable night playing against former teammate Charles Barkley and the Phoenix Suns, hitting 6 of 12 three-pointers, all in the second half in a losing effort.
+After playing in all 82 games in 1990–91, he played in 71 games the next season and in 58 games the following season.
+During his last season in Philadelphia, he had a memorable night playing against former teammate Charles Barkley and the Phoenix Suns, making 6 of 12 three-pointers in the second half in a losing effort.
 Fans were known to yell "shoot" as soon as Bol received the ball far from the basket.

-Miami Heat (1993)
+Later career (1993-1997)

-Released by Philadelphia, Bol played in eight games in the 1993–94 season with the Miami Heat, the only team that did not use him as a starter.
+After being released by Philadelphia in July 1993, Bol played in eight games in the 1993–94 season with the Miami Heat.
 He scored only one two-point field goal with the team and blocked six shots in 61 total minutes.